angusmci/middleman-photo-a-day-template/README.md

 ## Installation

-... installation notes will go here; in the meantime, refer to the Middleman documentation ...
+... installation notes will go here; in the meantime, refer to the Middleman documentation, and do `npm install` to add the external tools ...

 ## Configuration